-Company 13 is served by eight volunteer firefighters led by Volunteer Chief, Greg Mayer.
+Company 13 is served by eight volunteer firefighters led by Volunteer Chief Greg Mayer.
 Company 13 serves the communities of Pondosa, Dana, and Soldier Mountain, with a seasonal and permanent resident population of approximately 120 people.
 The Company's primary response area is a combination of remote timberland, wetlands, ranch, and agricultural land.
 State Highway 89 runs through the west portion of the response area.
 There is a large wild rice processing facility, two large PG&E natural gas pipelines, several large power transmission lines, and fishing resorts in the response area.

-In 2018, the volunteer firefighters from Company 13 dedicated many hours to training, emergency response, and fundraising.
-They host a St. Patricks Day Dinner and also a summer BBQ that many attend.
-The Company is supported locally by the Soldier Mountain Volunteer Fire Company, Inc. In 2018, Company 13 was dispatched to 99 calls for service.
+In 2019, the volunteer firefighters from Company 13 dedicated many hours to training, emergency response, and fundraising.
+They host a St. Patrick's Day Dinner and a summer BBQ that many people attend.
+The Company is supported locally by the Soldier Mountain Volunteer Fire Company, Inc. In 2019, Company 13 responded to 82 calls for service.